jsaintro/publicnotes/3dprinting/Z-Probe Inductive.md.md

 # Mechanical Placement
 1. Lower extruder till it is almost touching bed ~.5 - 1mm
-2. Use paperMove so that sensor is above a binder clip
+2. Use paper to figure out max trigger distance
-3. Adjust sensor so it doesn't hit binder clip
+3. Remove a couple of slips of paper and faster there

 # Test sensor functionality
-1. With sensor untriggered (faint light)
+1. With sensor untriggered
     Send M119 to see if Z endstop is untriggered
     ```
     Reporting endstop status